-Ordering the Appellants to pay the costs of the arbitration;

-- Ordering the Appellants to pay a significant contribution towards the legal fees and other expenses incurred by FIFA in connection with these proceedings". - The submissions of FIFA, in essence, may be summarized as follows: - In accordance with Article 3 para.
+- Ordering the Appellants to pay the costs of the arbitration; - Ordering the Appellants to pay a significant contribution towards the legal fees and other expenses incurred by FIFA in connection with these proceedings". - 69.
+The submissions of FIFA, in essence, may be summarized as follows:

+- In accordance with Article 3 para.
 3 of the WC Regulations, the decisions taken by the FIFA Bureau, ratified by the Organising Committee, are final, binding and not subject to appeal.
-As a consequence, CAS has no jurisdiction in the present matter. - The appeal lodged by the South African Football Association is inadmissible as it was filed after the 21-day deadline envisaged by Article 58 of the FIFA Statutes and/or Article R49 of the Code.
-This deadline began to run as of 6 September 2017; i.e. when the FIFA Bureau issued its decision and not as of 14 September 2017, i.e. when the Organising Committee ratified the FIFA Bureau's Decision.
-As a matter of fact and in accordance with Article 3 para.
-2 of the WC Regulations, the FIFA Bureau's Decision "shall come into effect immediately". - The Appellants do not have any sufficient legal interest in the present proceedings: - o The relief sought by them will not change the fact that the representative team of the Fédération Sénégalaise de Football is the winner of Group D, with such a margin that "even if the Match has not been replayed and/or the [the FIFA Bureau's Decision and the Appealed Decision] had not been taken, the [Senegalese team] would have won Group D and qualified for the 2018 FIFA World Cup irrespectively. (...)
-Therefore, no matter what decision might be taken by the CAS Panel in this matter it will not have any effect over the qualification of [the representative team of the Fédération Sénégalaise de Football as the winners (sic) of Group D". - They failed to establish how the FIFA Bureau's Decision or the Appealed Decision could possibly have an "economic impact further to non-qualification for the World Cup" as the representative team of the Fédération Sénégalaise de Football would have been the winner of Group D in any event. - Their request for a declaratory judgement does not meet the necessary requirements consistent with CAS jurisprudence. - The FIFA Bureau's Decision and the Appealed Decision were taken in accordance with the relevant FIFA Regulations and should not be interfered with. - The Appealed Decision does not have a disciplinary character and certainly does not sanction the representative teams of Burkina Faso, Cape Verde and South Africa.
+As a consequence, CAS has no jurisdiction in the present matter. - Neither the Appellant nor the South African Football Association have any sufficient legal interest in the present proceedings: - The relief sought by them will not change the fact that the representative team of the Fédération Sénégalaise de Football is the winner of Group D, with such a margin that "even if the Match has not been replayed and/or the [Appealed Decision or the 14 September 2017" Decision] had not been taken, the [Senegalese team] would have won Group D and qualified for the 2018 FIFA World Cup irrespectively. (...)
+Therefore, no matter what decision might be taken by the CAS Panel in this matter it will not have any effect over the qualification of [the representative team of the Fédération Sénégalaise de Football] as the winners (sic) of Group D". - They failed to establish how the Appealed Decision or the 14 September 2017 Decision could possibly have an "economic impact further to non-qualification for the World Cup" as the representative team of the Fédération Sénégalaise de Football would have been the winner of Group D in any event. - Their request for a declaratory judgement does not meet the necessary requirements consistent with CAS jurisprudence. - The Appealed Decision and the 14 September 2017 Decision were taken in accordance with the relevant FIFA Regulations and should not be interfered with. - The Appealed Decision does not have a disciplinary character and certainly does not sanction the representative teams of Burkina Faso, Cape Verde and South Africa.
 The decision "only addresses the distortion of sporting competition that resulted from what the Referee did and does not imply either explicitly or implicitly any element of guilt or stigmatisation of [the representative team of the South African Football Association].
-[The representative team of the Fédération Burkinabé de Football was not even a party to the Match".

-- Contrary to the submissions of the Appellants, the replay of a match can be ordered outside of a disciplinary procedure.
+[The representative team of the Fédération Burkinabé de Football was not even a party to the Match". - Contrary to the submissions of the Appellant and of the South African Football Association, the replay of a match can be ordered outside of a disciplinary procedure.
 Match replays may be imposed as sanctions but also as other measures.
 Such is for instance the case with Article 6 para.
 7 of the WC Regulations. - In its capacity of FIFA body responsible for organising the FIFA World Cup, the Organising Committee and its Bureau must have the possibility to order match replays.
-In this respect and pursuant to Article 32 of the WC Regulations, the Organising Committee and its Bureau are competent to decide all matters not provided for, such as the replay of a match for reasons other than the ones specifically provided for in the WC Regulations. - The "Specific Recommendations to Combat Match Manipulation Guidelines for FIFA member Associations" are not applicable when the match has been fixed by the referee.
-Furthermore these guidelines are not included in the FIFA regulatory framework and are merely recommendations. - The Appellants have not substantiated in any manner the alleged psychological and sporting impact of the FIFA Bureau's Decision and of the Appealed Decision.
+In this respect and pursuant to Article 32 of the WC Regulations, the Organising Committee and its Bureau are competent to decide all matters not provided for, such as the replay of a match for reasons other than the ones specifically provided for in the WC Regulations.

+- The "Specific Recommendations to Combat Match Manipulation Guidelines for FIFA member Associations" are not applicable when the match has been fixed by the referee.
+Furthermore these guidelines are not included in the FIFA regulatory framework and are merely recommendations. - The Appellant and the South African Football Association have not substantiated in any manner the alleged psychological and sporting impact of the Appealed Decision or of the 14 September 2017 Decision.